automotive-grade-linux/docs-sources/docs/getting-started/docker-container-setup.md

 **NOTE:**
 The password for the ID "devel" inside the docker image is "devel".

-**WRITER NOTE:** I need to do this and see what this output really looks like.

 ```bash
 $ git clone https://git.automotivelinux.org/AGL/docker-worker-generator
 $ cd docker-worker-generator